-- Have we balanced the size and scope of the proposed activity against the gravity and extent of the perceived crime or offence; - Have we explained how and why the methods to be adopted will cause the least possible intrusion on the subject and others; - have we considered whether the activity is an appropriate use of the - legislation and a reasonable way, having considered all reasonable alternatives, of obtaining the necessary result; - have we evidenced, as far as reasonably practicable, what other methods had been considered and why they were not implemented.
+• Have we balanced the size and scope of the proposed activity against the gravity and extent of the perceived crime or offence;

+- Have we explained how and why the methods to be adopted will cause the least possible intrusion on the subject and others; - have we considered whether the activity is an appropriate use of the legislation and a reasonable way, having considered all reasonable alternatives, of obtaining the necessary result; - have we evidenced, as far as reasonably practicable, what other methods had been considered and why they were not implemented.

-When surveillance falls outside of RIPA?
+7. When surveillance falls outside of RIPA?

 There will occasions when a council officer undertakes activity which does not meet the criteria of RIPA.

-Any activity whether governed by RIPA or not should be undertaken with clear consideration whether it is necessary and proportional to the objectives.
-It is incumbent on every officer to consider this prior to engaging in any kind of surveillance.
+It is critical that any activity, whether it falls into the scope of RIPA or not, should be undertaken with clear consideration as to whether the activity is necessary and proportional to the objectives.
+Every officer must consider this prior to engaging in any kind of surveillance.

-Given the potential for challenge by a subject during legal proceedings, it is the council's policy that such actions will still be governed by the RIPA framework to the extent that an officer must show that they have considered whether RIPA applies.
+Given the potential for challenge by a subject during legal proceedings, it is the councils' policy that such actions will still be governed by the RIPA framework to the extent that an officer must show that they have considered whether RIPA applies.
 This should be done by the using the Basic RIPA Determination at the start of this policy or Appendix 9 Checklist as an aide to the officers - this is an ongoing process for any investigation.

-It may be formalised during file reviews by managers, supervision meetings, prior to interviews or prior to the consideration of any legal proceedings.
+Where an activity fall outside of RIPA, then the officers should record actions taken showing that the activity is necessary and proportionate as they would with a RIPA application.
+This recording may be formalised during file reviews by managers, supervision meetings, prior to interviews or prior to the consideration of any legal proceedings.
 A manager or head of service should ensure that activities have followed the correct procedure.